Tag Archive for: portrait

 Read his interview here: learn about his background and the projects he hopes to implement as part of his role!

-I am a physician, a physiologist in my academic discipline, and a pulmonologist in my medical specialty.
+I am a physician, a physiologist by academic discipline, and a pulmonologist by medical specialty.
 I am also the head of the Clinical Physiology Department at Montpellier University Hospital, which comprises three medical teams specializing in functional, respiratory, metabolic, and pediatric testing.

-The primary responsibilities of medical physiologists lie in the clinical assessment and research of the body’s major functions, as well as in providing personalized care for patients, particularly through rehabilitation.
+The primary responsibilities of physiological physicians lie in the clinical evaluation and research of the body’s major functions, as well as in providing personalized care to patients, particularly through rehabilitation.
 Digital tools have enriched our practice in recent years.

-In the field of digital health, I have spent the past decade helping to create and co-lead several training programs as part of the “TIC et Santé Montpellier” initiative (“TIC” stands for “Information and Communication Technologies”), including:
+In the field of digital health, I have spent the past ten years or so helping to create and co-lead several training programs as part of the “TIC et Santé Montpellier” initiative (“TIC” stands for “Information and Communication Technologies”), including:

-• the Master's program in "ICT for Health," which has evolved into "Science and Digital Technology for Health,"
+• the “ICT for Health” master’s program, which has evolved into “Science and Digital Technology for Health,”

-• the national inter-university program in telemedicine, involving seven universities in France.
+• the national interuniversity program in telemedicine, bringing together seven universities in France.

 How do you plan to balance your duties as a project manager with your other professional responsibilities?

-Digital health has become a key focus of my work, and I will naturally continue to prioritize it in this role.
-I will serve as a liaison between the various stakeholders atthe University of Montpellier and its partners in the digital health sector, connecting them with our faculty, students, and faculty members.
+Digital health has become a key focus of my work, and I will naturally continue to pursue it in this role.
+I will serve as a liaison between the various stakeholders atthe University of Montpellier and its partners involved in digital health, on the one hand, and our faculty, students, and faculty members, on the other.

 What will your contributions and goals be?
 What projects do you hope to carry out in your role?

-The current challenge is to provide all healthcare and social services professionals with a foundation of digital health skills covering various aspects that will impact their daily professional practice:
+The current challenge is to provide all healthcare and medical-social professionals with a foundation of digital health skills covering various aspects that will be relevant to their day-to-day professional practice:

 • health data, cybersecurity in healthcare,